bevyengine/bevy-website/content/learn/book/control-flow/states.md

 ## Cleaning Up Between States

+One of the most common patterns when working with states is to run some tear-down logic on state exit, and set up logic on state enter.
+The most common form of cleanup is despawning entities when the state they're associated with ends.

-The [`DespawnOnExit`] component can be added to an entity to indicate that the entity should only exist in a particular state.
+To make this easier, the [`DespawnOnExit`] component can be added to an entity to indicate that the entity should only exist in a particular state.
 When we exit that state, the entity will automatically be despawned.

 For example, if we wanted to despawn all remaining enemies at the end of a level: